oshliaer/google-apps-script-awesome-list/readme.md

 - [Google Forms](https://github.com/labnol/google-forms) Google Scripts for sending emails, generating PDFs and setting response limits inside Google Forms.
 - [Website Monitor](https://github.com/labnol/website-monitor) Apps Script for monitoring the uptime of websites inside Google Sheets.
 - [Gmail Unsubscriber](https://github.com/labnol/unsubscribe-gmail) Google Script for unsubscribing from emails newsletters and other bulk email in Gmail with one click.
+- [Flubaroo](https://github.com/edcodeorg/flubaroo) Add-on for Google Spreadsheets that allows teachers to quickly grade assignments, get insights into student performance, and share grades with their students electronically

 [goto top ⇑](#google-apps-script-list)